merlin-network/nautilus/e2e/hive/simulators/graphql/README.md

 After building an image, if you want to modify a testcase or the genesis, simply run `mage hive:setup hive:test polaris/graphql polard` after making your changes.

-NOTE: If you change any of the core Polaris EVM logic in `./eth/...`, you must rebuild your Polard image.
+NOTE: If you change any of the core Blackfury EVM logic in `./eth/...`, you must rebuild your Polard image.